devennn/devennn.github.io/_posts/2020-0724-self-and-multihead-attention.md

 after divide by 8
 score = [4, 11, 7, 9]
 ```
-The attention score is calculated by applying softmax function to the all values in the vector.
+The attention score is calculated by applying softmax function to all values in the vector.

 ![softmax function](/assets/images/softmax_function.png)

-This will adjust the scores to add up to 1.
+This will adjust the scores so that the total will add up to 1.

 ```
 Softmax result